-Overall, New Mexico has done a good job in meeting some of our goals; however, significant room for improvement remains in several others.
-The state completely missed five goals, met a small portion of two, partially met five and fully met three, including one best practice designation.
+While West Virginia is making progress toward meeting some of our goals, significant room for improvement remains in many others.
+The state completely missed eight goals, met a small portion of one, partially met three, nearly met one and fully met two.

-New Mexico's best performances are in its effort to ensure that only factors that advance teacher effectiveness are required for permanent licenses, its articulated consequences for teachers with unsatisfactory evaluations, and its effort to close loopholes that allow teachers who have not met licensure requirements to continue teaching.
-The state has the most work to do in ensuring its pension system is portable, flexible and fair and strengthening policies regarding teacher compensation issues.
+West Virginia's best performances are in its effective induction for new teachers and its requirement of multiple formal evaluations for new teachers.
+The state has the most work to do in making tenure decisions meaningful; ensuring only factors that advance teacher effectiveness are required for permanent licenses; ensuring its pension system is portable, flexible and fair; and strengthening its policies regarding teacher compensation issues.

-New Mexico's progress toward meeting these goals is summarized on the following page.
+West Virginia's progress toward meeting these goals is summarized on the following page.
 The body of the report provides a more detailed breakdown of the state's strengths and weaknesses in each area.

-Overall Performance: C
+Overall Performance: C-

-How is New Mexico Faring?
+How is West Virginia Faring?

-Area 1: C-
+Area 1: D